 BUILD and E-club have taught a lot about the genuine passion that lies behind entrepreneurship, and he looks forward to seeing that passion transform into success.

-Matt is a junior studying Marketing and Social Entrepreneurship at Northeastern.
+Matt is a senior studying Marketing and Social Entrepreneurship at Northeastern.
 He recently completed a co-op at S3IDF – a non-profit that reduces poverty in developing countries by supporting small-scale enterprises – where he increased awareness of S3IDF among target audiences by managing their marketing channels, and conducted and compiled research on project-specific topics.

 Ariel is a sophomore at Northeastern studying Computer Science and Business.
 She is passionate about baking, dancing, running, and winning scavenger hunts.